-We begin this morning with a tour of the Terra Nostra Gardens led by Carina Costa, who works with her father to manage the gardens.
-Highlights of the garden include well-tended camellias, a fine collections of cycads, palms, native flora; bromeliads, orchids, the bluest of hydrangeas and over 300 different species of ferns including an abundance of luxuriating tree ferns.
+We begin this morning with a tour of the Terra Nostra Gardens led by Carina Costa, who works with her father Fernando Costa to manage the gardens.
+Highlights of the oldest botanical garden in the Azores archipelago include well-tended camellias, a fine collections of cycads, palms, native flora; bromeliads, orchids, the bluest of hydrangeas and over 300 different species of ferns including an abundance of luxuriating tree ferns.

 We end the day with some free time to explore Furnas village which features thirty springs, each of differing temperatures and mineral compositions.
 You may also wish to swim in the hotel’s thermal waters.
+Tonight, we sample the cozidos at Terra Nostra Restaurant.
 (Overnight Furnas, São Miguel) BLD

 Ponta Delgada, São Miguel Island, Azores - 2 nights